Your e-book has been sent to your email. If you have not received an email please check your spam or enter your correct Email Id.

 In the context of HR, grades refer to a system of categorizing jobs according to their level of responsibility and complexity.

-This allows organizations to create a clear hierarchy of positions within the company and establish guidelines for compensation, benefits, and career development opportunities for employees.
+This allows organisations to create a clear hierarchy of positions within the company and establish guidelines for compensation, benefits, and career development opportunities for employees.

 Grades are typically assigned based on factors such as required education levels, necessary skills and experience, decision-making authority, supervisory responsibilities, and overall job complexity.